Tearsheet

 AI Analysis | Feedback

-Mr. Troutman will become the Senior Vice President and Chief Financial Officer of Kronos Worldwide effective August 8, 2025.
-Previously, he served as Chief Financial Officer of Pegasus Logistics Group from 2024 to July 2025.
-From 2019 to 2022, he was the Chief Financial Officer of Atlantic Aviation.
-Before that, Mr. Troutman held financial leadership roles for two publicly traded corporations for 12 years and was a manager in the inspection division at the Public Company Accounting Oversight Board for two years.
-He also worked at PricewaterhouseCoopers LLP from 1996 to 2004, most recently as a manager in assurance and business advisory services.
-Mr. Troutman has accepted an employment offer from Contran Corporation, Kronos's parent company.
+Bradley E. Troutman was appointed Senior Vice President and Chief Financial Officer of Kronos Worldwide, Inc., effective August 8, 2025.
+Prior to joining Kronos Worldwide, Mr. Troutman served as the Chief Financial Officer for Pegasus Logistics Group, a global freight forwarding and logistics company, from 2024 to July 2025.
+From 2019 to 2022, he held the position of Chief Financial Officer at Atlantic Aviation, a fixed-base operator network and aviation services provider.
+Before these roles, he accumulated 12 years of experience in financial leadership roles for two publicly traded corporations.
+His background also includes two years as a manager in the inspection division of the Public Company Accounting Oversight Board (PCAOB) and serving as an assurance manager at PwC from 1996 to 2004.
+Mr. Troutman accepted an employment offer from Contran, the privately held parent company of Kronos Worldwide, effective August 8, 2025.

 AI Analysis | Feedback